FredRobinson123/RenovationAgent/README.md

 - **Budget Agent**: Helps create detailed renovation budgets with spreadsheets
 - **Design Agent**: Assists with interior and exterior design using web search
 - **Workflow Orchestration**: Routes conversations to the appropriate agent
+- **Clerk Authentication**: Only signed-in users can access the chat; each workflow request includes a Clerk session token that the backend verifies before execution.

+## Authentication Flow

+1. The React app is wrapped in `ClerkProvider`; unauthenticated visitors see the Clerk `<SignIn />` component.
+2. When a user submits a chat message, the frontend requests a fresh Clerk session token and sends it in the `Authorization: Bearer <token>` header to `POST /api/workflows/:id/run`.
+3. The backend verifies the token with `@clerk/backend`.
+Invalid or missing tokens receive `401 Unauthorized`.
+4. The verified `userId` (and email, if present) are forwarded to the workflow as part of `inputData`, enabling audit trails or personalized responses.

 ## Tech Stack